Alanjamlu34/DL-Art-School/README.md

 # this repo is now maintenance only; please develop a fork || use the mrq repo if you have large features to submit
+_This repo is set to match the grammar of the Indonesian language (Bahasa Indonesia)._

 **NOTICE**: this repo is not endorsed by @neonbjb